Skip to main contentEnter

 When the final bill comes in at around £900,000, residents will be entitled to ask: couldn't we have achieved more?
 The answer, in my humble opinion, is unequivocally "yes".

-It cost us ~£175 to produce this article
+It cost us ~£175 to cover this story

 News